PDXbaap/netmux/README.md

-# PDX chainmux, a lightweight, whitelist-protected HTTP & TCP proxy
+# PDX chainmux, a lightweight whitelist-protected HTTP & TCP proxy

 This is a general purpose lightweight, whitelist-protected HTTP & TCP proxy server.